NativeScript/docs-v7/docs/core-concepts/navigation.md

 ### BottomNavigation & Tabs Navigation

 The `BottomNavigation` and `Tabs` components enable the user to arbitrarily navigate between several UI containers at the same level.
-A key feature of this component is that it keeps the state of the containers that are not visible.
+A key feature of these components is that they keep the state of the containers that are not visible.
 This means that when the user comes back to a previous tab, the data, scroll position and navigation state should be like they left them.
 Here is a diagram that demonstrates how the navigation schema can be implemented with a `BottomNavigation` or `Tabs`.

 > **Note:** The example below utilizes the `BottomNavigation` component but you can use the same structure with the `Tabs` component.
 For detailed information about these components, see the dedicated articles - [`BottomNavigation`](/ui/components/bottom-navigation) and [`Tabs`](/ui/components/tabs).